 Mahalo nui loa to the Interfaith Roundtable of Kauai, and the many volunteers and community members who have helped to make today’s International Day of Peace Celebration here on the Garden Isle a reality.

 A beautiful meeting of hearts and minds happened this summer when URI members from two different coasts — Ji Hyang (left) from Encinitas, CA and Paul and Sandi (right) from Bedford Hills, NY — found out they were both spending time at the same retreat center!

 “It is heartening to see someone else with whom we have already been working, quietly and in a sense, invisibly, different strands of one network.
 Seeing someone in person who has already been working together towards this vision of peace, confirms my confidence in this wider circles of which we are all a part, and within which we share the work.” – Ji Hyang Padma

 These types of connections are possible more often than you think!
 If you are traveling and would like to connect with URI members where you’re going, please contact firstname.lastname@example.org.

-Galilee Ministries of East Charlotte, located at 3601 Central Avenue, Charlotte, NC, will host the event on September 21, 2017 at 11:00 am in partnership with Charlotte Red Bench Garden, Central Piedmont Community College, Refugee Support Services, Charlotte Community Kitchen, Catholic Charities, Loaves & Fishes Food Pantry, and Cross Cultural Counseling; the residents of St. Andrews Homes and the Merry Oaks Community.
+Galilee Ministries of East Charlotte, located at 3601 Central Avenue, Charlotte, NC, hosted the event in September 21, 2017 at 11:00 am in partnership with Charlotte Red Bench Garden, Central Piedmont Community College, Refugee Support Services, Charlotte Community Kitchen, Catholic Charities, Loaves & Fishes Food Pantry, and Cross Cultural Counseling; the residents of St. Andrews Homes and the Merry Oaks Community.